Apple Silicon Broadens Arm Assault on Intel and AMD's x86

 In a presentation long on fuzzy marketing performance claims but short on actual substantive data, Apple unveiled its Arm-powered M1 processors for its Mac lineup today, which sport four high-performance cores, four efficiency cores, and eight GPU cores.
-That marks the company's biggest shift since it moved from PowerPC to Intel processors fifteen long years ago.
-The move comes as Apple looks to unseat x86's decades-long dominance, and deal both Intel and AMD a stunning blow in the process.
-Surprisingly, Apple finds itself with an unlikely ally in its Arm quest: Nvidia.
+The move to Arm marks Apple's biggest shift since it moved from PowerPC to Intel's x86 processors fifteen long years ago, threatening to unseat x86's decades-long dominance and dealing both Intel and AMD a stunning blow in the process.

+Even more concerning, Arm-based designs are also on a pathway to reach denser process nodes faster than either Intel or AMD, and surprisingly, Apple finds itself with an unlikely and powerful ally in its quest to take Arm mainstream: Nvidia.

-Apple made plenty of claims to back its assertion that the Arm instruction set and architecture is the path forward for client computing, but its M1 performance comparisons were blurry enough to make even the worst of shady benchmark offenders blush.
+Apple believes the Arm instruction set and architecture is the path forward for client computing, but its M1 performance comparisons were blurry enough to make even the worst of shady benchmark offenders blush.
 That means we don't know how the chips will stack up in real-world testing.
-However, while it's hard to suss out any meaningful Arm vs x86 comparisons based on what little tangible information the company shared (we still don't even know the M1's clock speeds), Apple's all-in gamble on Arm has broader implications for the industry as a whole, and x86 in particular.
+However, while it's hard to suss out any meaningful Arm vs x86 comparisons based on what little real information the company shared (we still don't even know the M1's clock speeds), Apple's all-in gamble on Arm has broader implications for the industry as a whole.
 In fact, x86 now faces the most potent threat it's seen in recent history.

-While x86 code can run on Arm architectures via emulation, a dearth of tuned software shackles performance and ultimately restricts uptake - look no further than other x86 emulation attempts, like always-connected PCs, for evidence.
+While x86 code can run on Arm architectures via emulation, a dearth of tuned software shackles performance and efficiency, ultimately restricting uptake - look no further than other x86 emulation attempts, like always-connected PCs, for evidence.

-Apple's strength doesn't really lay in its scale in the PC market, though.
-Despite much of the bombastic commentary surrounding Apple's switch from Intel, Apple only commands roughly ~9% of the PC market.
-That means Intel doesn't stand to lose a devastating amount of revenue in the short term, though that could certainly come to fruition in time if Apple's future Arm processors offer drastically higher performance at acceptable price points.
+Apple's true strength doesn't really lay in its scale in the PC market, though.
+Despite much of the bombastic commentary surrounding Apple's switch from Intel to Arm, Apple only comprises roughly ~9% of the PC market.
+That means Intel doesn't stand to lose a devastating amount of revenue in the short term, though that could certainly happen over time if Apple's future Arm processors offer drastically higher performance at acceptable price points.
 That will likely take years, though, as Apple builds out its product stack.
 As a perfect example, Apple still offers Intel-powered versions of its PCs as the upsell to its fresh roster of Arm-powered Macs.

-In reality, Apple's Mac developer ecosystem is the real key.
+In reality, the real key is Apple's Mac developer ecosystem.
 Mac developers comprise roughly 30% of the overall pool of software developers, while 45% toil away on Windows and 25% dedicate their time to writing Linux software.
 With Apple going all-in on Arm, it's only a matter of time before its massive pool of software developers being to utilize the Arm instruction set more fully.
 That will have the knock-on effect of building a broader Arm software ecosystem that opens the door for other chipmakers to move to the Arm architecture for desktop PCs, too.

+Oddly enough, Apple has an unexpected ally in its quest to bring Arm to the forefront: Nvidia.
+Through its pending $40 billion acquisition of Arm, Nvidia stands to benefit from Apple's efforts – Apple is an Arm licensee, after all.

 Bolstered by important developments like the broadening appeal of Amazon Web Services' Graviton 2, the looming Graviton 3, and Ampere's nascent efforts with its Altra processors, Arm is poised to take data center market share from x86 processors at a quickening pace over the coming years – it just needs the software ecosystem to enable it.

-That leaves Intel and AMD to hold the x86 line, and it's clear that the former's lack of innovation over the last few years has allowed Arm competitors to establish a foothold.
-Likewise, AMD's years of stagnation have also contributed to an industry eager for the types of huge generational performance gains that have become commonplace with each new generation of Arm chips.
+The threat is equally dangerous to both Intel and AMD, leaving them to hold the x86 line.
+It's clear that Intel's lack of innovation over the last few years has allowed Arm competitors to establish a foothold.
+Likewise, AMD's prior years of stagnation have also contributed to an industry eager for the huge generational performance gains that have become commonplace with each new generation of Arm chips.

 However, AMD's Zen microarchitecture has proven to be a scalable and extensible design that can deliver fantastic gen-on-gen performance improvements, leaving it as the true defender of x86's dominance, at least for now.
 Despite Zen's prowess, there is still a big unanswered question: Can AMD continue to deliver such impressive gen-on-gen performance improvements with successive architectures?
 Given the company's recent track record, there's no reason to believe that it can't, but those gains are going to become increasingly important as x86 faces a nimble Arm foe with a sudden influx of dollars and backing from industry stalwarts.